Dr Anja Kuschmann

 Personal statement

-I am a Senior Lecturer in Speech and Language Therapy with a research interest in exploring typical and atypical speech production processes across the life span.
+I am a Reader in Speech and Language Therapy with a research interest in exploring typical and atypical speech production processes across the life span.

-My current research focuses on describing the acoustic properties of disordered speech and determining its impact on communication in children and adults with motor disorders.
+My current research focuses on dysarthria, describing its acoustic properties and determining its impact on communication in children and adults.
 I am also interested in understanding how speech changes as children grow, and how older age affects speech production processes.

 Ongoing projects include:

-• ESRC funded research on how children‘s speech changes as they grow (VariCS) with Dr Joanne Cleland, Dr David Young (University of Strathclyde) and Prof Jane Stuart-Smith (University of Glasgow)
+• ESRC funded research on how children‘s speech changes as they grow (Variability in Child Speech - VariCS) with Prof Joanne Cleland, Dr David Young (University of Strathclyde) and Prof Jane Stuart-Smith (University of Glasgow)

 Back to staff profile